Daimler to sell DENZA electric car in China with local subsidy

-BEIJING (Reuters) - Daimler (DAIGn.DE) said its DENZA electric car will be eligible for local subsidies in China when it goes on sale there in September priced at 369,000 renminbi ($60,000).
+BEIJING, April 20 (Reuters) - Daimler said its DENZA electric car will be eligible for local subsidies in China when it goes on sale there in September priced at 369,000 renminbi ($60,000).

-DENZA, a local Chinese brand jointly developed with Chinese partner BYD (002594.SZ), forms part of the German auto maker’s push to expand its footprint in the world’s largest car market, and to boost economies of scale for electric cars.
+DENZA, a local Chinese brand jointly developed with Chinese partner BYD, forms part of the German auto maker’s push to expand its footprint in the world’s largest car market, and to boost economies of scale for electric cars.

 Speaking at Auto China, the car show held in Beijing on Sunday, Thomas Weber, Daimler’s head of research and development, said: “DENZA is the first complete vehicle that Daimler has developed together with BYD outside of Germany.”